jonhymeine/people-registration/front-end/README.md

 3. Run `npm i` to download all dependencies;

-4. Create a `.env` file based on `.env.sample` and edit its environment variables to configure your website local port and API URL;
+4. Create a `.env` file based on `.env.sample` and edit its environment variables to configure your webpage local port and API URL;

 5. Run `npm run dev` to start the application.